Sexworkers' Critique of Swedish Prostitution Policy

 are in line with concerns raised by sex workers in the Swedish media, on blogs,

-in articles, in reports and in books from 1998 and onwards (for a compilation
+in articles, in reports and in books from 1998 onwards (for a compilation

-have targeted me personally as some kind of tool of the sex industry, there are
+have targeted me personally treating me as some kind of tool of the sex industry, there are

-a number of additional reports that reveal similar critique of Swedish sex work
+a number of additional reports that reveal similar critiques of Swedish sex work

 Charlotte Holmström 2015 study.
 Unfortunately,